sronro/nu_msl_2022/README.md

 # Patent Landscape Analysis Using NLP

+This repository contains modules for in-class exercises that I use in teaching Patent Landscape Analysis Using NLP at Northwestern Law.

 For this class, I use a Natural Language Processing method called non-negative matrix factorization (NMF) on patents, to find trends in self-driving car technology.
 NMF is based on multivariate analysis and linear algebra and is often used to find topic clusters in a large body of text.

 This method can be useful for patent practitioners.
 In strategic business decision-making, looking at patents can be informative because companies often shape their strategies around patents.